rabbitmq/rabbitmq-website/site/prometheus.md

 ### <a id="graph-thresholds-are-system-specific" class="anchor" href="#graph-thresholds-are-system-specific">There is No "Right" Threshold for Many Metrics</a>

-Noote that that the thresholds used by the Grafana dashboards have to have a default value.
+Note that that the thresholds used by the Grafana dashboards have to have a default value.
 No matter what value is picked by dashboard developers, they **will not suitable for all environments and workloads**.

 Some workloads may require higher thresholds, others may choose to lower them.
 While the defaults should be